-My Cricut Tool Bench with lots of room for all my Cricut tools and blades, and plenty of room to grow!
-There are spots in the front for all of the blade and tool housings, with two spots in the back a wee bit bigger to fit the new scoring tools.
-There are even two smaller spots on the sides for the scoring heads, as you I don’t want to lose those.
+My Cricut Tool Bench has lots of room for all my Cricut tools and blades and plenty of room to grow!
+There are spots in the front for all of the blade and tool housings, with two spots in the back a wee bit bigger to fit the QuickSwap tools.
+There are even two smaller spots on the sides for the scoring and engraving heads, as you don’t want to lose those.

 Along the sides of the Cricut tool holder I’ve put in slots for my Cricut scrapers and paper edge distressers.
 And nice strong tubes in the middle hold all of my long tools, like my weeding tool, quilling tool, spatula, TrueControl knife, scissors, tweezers, Cricut makers, and fabric marking pens.

 And these tubes?
 They are nothing more than the leftover tubes you get when you use up a roll of Cricut vinyl!
 That’s right — finally a great use for those sturdy tubes.
 And if you haven’t used any vinyl yet, a paper towel roll tube will fit in there, too.

 In fact, it’s these tubes that are the secret to the stability of this Cricut Tool Bench!
 You see, I wanted to make a tool organizer that could be made by those who had either a Cricut Maker OR a Cricut Explore, as so many of the other ones I’ve seen are just for those with a Maker.